-The Management Agreement provides that the Company will reimburse the Advisor for costs and expenses incurred by the Advisor for office space rental, office equipment and utilities allocable to the Advisor under the Management Agreement, as well as any costs and expenses incurred by the Advisor relating to any non-investment advisory, administrative or operating services provided by the Advisor to us.
-For the years ended December 31, 2016, 2015 and 2014, we incurred \$350,004, \$798,139 and \$729,868, respectively, for such investment advisor expenses under the Management Agreement.
+The Management Agreement provides that the Company will reimburse the Advisor for costs and expenses incurred by the Advisor for administrative or operating services, office space rental, office equipment and utilities allocable to the Advisor under the Management Agreement, as well as any costs and expenses incurred by the Advisor relating to any non-investment advisory, administrative or operating services provided by the Advisor to us.
+For the years ended December 31, 2017, 2016 and 2015, we incurred \$350,004, \$350,004 and \$798,139, respectively, for such investment advisor expenses under the Management Agreement.

-From time to time, the Advisor may pay amounts owed by us to third party providers of goods or services.
-We will subsequently reimburse the Advisor for such amounts paid on our behalf.
-Reimbursements to both the previous and current Advisor in aggregate for the years ended December 31, 2016, 2015 and 2014, exclusive of payments for office space rental, equipment and utilities and non-investment advisory, administrative or operating services provided by the Advisor, were \$5,921, \$278,975 and \$255,523, respectively.
+From time to time, the Advisor may pay amounts owed by the Company to third party providers of goods or services.
+The Company will subsequently reimburse the Advisor for such amounts paid on its behalf.
+Reimbursements to the Advisor for such purposes for the years ended December 31, 2017 and 2016 were \$182,767 and \$5,921, respectively.
+Reimbursements to both the Previous Advisor and the Advisor for such purposes for the year ended December 31, 2015 was \$278,975.

 No person who is an officer, director or employee of the Advisor and who serves as a director of the Company receives any compensation from the Company for such services.
-Directors who are not affiliated with the Advisor receive compensation for their services and reimbursement of expenses incurred to attend Board of Directors meetings.
+Directors who are not affiliated with the Advisor receive compensation for their services and reimbursement of expenses incurred to attend meetings.